nmcteam/3dash/README.md

 3. `assets` - Associative array.
 Keys are pathnames beneath `root`, and values are `File` instances;
 4. `site` - Associative array of site metadata;

-The first plugin indexes all site files beneath `root`.
+The first plugin always indexes site files beneath `root`.
+Subsequent plugins manipulate those files.

 _Content_ files are parsed for header metadata and body content.
-They are available in the payload `files` property.
+They are available in the payload's `files` property.
 By default, files with these extensions are considered _content_ files:

 * html